norcams/iaas/docs/howtos/idrac-provision.rst

 settings from an xml file located on a USB stick.
 The USB port to be used is labelled with a wrench icon.

+By default, Dell PE 13g servers will auto apply config in this manner if the default username and/or password is not changed, so typically new servers are prime targets.

 Create USB stick and copy files to it
 -------------------------------------